 It may be very difficult to bring forward a complaint of harassment or discrimination.
-The protection of confidentiality and privacy is important, both to the person bringing forward the complaint, and the person(s) against whom the complaint has been made.
+Protecting confidentiality and privacy is important, both to the person bringing forward the complaint, and the person(s) the complaint is made against.

-Information about the complaint should only be shared with those who need to know about it.
-For example, the person against whom the complaint is made will require fair disclosure of the particulars of the complaint, in order to be able to respond.
-Witnesses will require some information about the incidents they are said to have been involved in or allegations of which they have knowledge.
+Only share information about the complaint with people who need to know about it.
+For example, the person the complaint is against will need to know about the particulars of the complaint to respond to it.
+Witnesses will need some information about the incidents they are said to have been involved in or allegations they have knowledge of.

-Investigators, mediators, advisors, and any other persons involved with the complaints process should take care to protect confidentiality and privacy, and maintain the security of all documents related to complaints, including contents of meetings, interviews, and investigation reports.
+Investigators, mediators, advisors and any other persons involved with the complaints process should protect confidentiality and privacy, and maintain the security of all documents related to complaints, including contents of meetings, interviews and investigation reports.

-Advisors, investigators, mediators, and persons receiving complaints will, to the extent possible, protect the confidentiality and privacy of persons involved in a complaint, subject to the requirements of a fair investigation and resolution process.
+Advisors, investigators, mediators and persons receiving complaints will, to the extent possible, protect the confidentiality and privacy of persons involved in a complaint, subject to the requirements of a fair investigation and resolution process.